-Eighteen species of odontocetes and seven species of baleen whales have been documented in Hawaiian waters, but prior to the last 20 years most research was focused primarily on just two species, the humpback whale and spinner dolphin.
+Eighteen species of odontocetes and eight species of baleen whales have been documented in Hawaiian waters, but prior to the last 20 years most research was focused primarily on just two species, the humpback whale and spinner dolphin.
 Since February 2000 we have been undertaking research on cetaceans in Hawaiian waters (under the authorization of NMFS permits*), focusing on the less well-studied species, both odontocetes and mysticetes.
-This research is being coordinated by Dr. Robin Baird, with the help of a team of researchers through Cascadia (Annie Douglas, Sabre Mahaffy, Annette Harnish, Jordan Lerma, Brittany Guenther, Colin Cornforth, Michaela Kratofil, Annie Douglas, Alexandra Vanderzee, Jackie Shaff, Daniel Webster, Kimberly Wood, Shelby Yahn, Jackie Shaff), and collaborations with a number of other individuals (including Amanda Bradford, Jeremy Kiszka, Karen Martien, Dan McSweeney, Erin Oleson, Amy Van Cise, Bill Walker, Kristi West and others), and involving a number of graduate students and volunteers.
+This is a team effort, with researchers through Cascadia (Robin Baird, Sabre Mahaffy, Annette Harnish, Jordan Lerma, Colin Cornforth, Michaela Kratofil, Annie Douglas, Alexandra Vanderzee, Jackie Shaff, Daniel Webster, Kimberly Wood, Shelby Yahn), and collaborations with a number of other individuals (including Amanda Bradford, Jeremy Kiszka, Karen Martien, Dan McSweeney, Erin Oleson, Kristi West and others), and involving a number of graduate students and volunteers.
 Funding for this work has come from variety of sources, including the Southwest Fisheries Science Center, Pacific Islands Fishery Science Center, Northwest Fisheries Science Center, the U.S. Navy (through the Naval Postgraduate School, the Office of Naval Research, Pacific Fleet, Southwest Fisheries Science Center, Alaska SeaLife Center/University of Alaska Fairbanks, and Woods Hole Oceanographic Institution), and the Wild Whale Research Foundation.
 Additional support has been provided by Dolphin Quest, the M.B. & Evelyn Hudson Foundation, the John F. Long Foundation, the Tides Foundation, the Hawai‘i Ocean Project, other private foundations and organizations, and the U.S. Marine Mammal Commission.
 These studies have covered areas around all the main Hawaiian islands, from the island of Hawai‘i in the east to Kaua‘i and Ni‘ihau in the west, and focus on a number of species, including false killer whales, bottlenose dolphins, short-finned pilot whales, rough-toothed dolphins, melon-headed whales, pygmy killer whales, pantropical spotted dolphins, Blainville’s beaked whales, and Cuvier’s beaked whales.
 Much of this research is attempting to address a variety of conservation and management issues.
 This work has involved studies of:

 Odontocete spatial use and stock structure